davidbrowaeys/DXB/README.md

 ```

 #### Azure Pipeline
 How does it looks like in your yaml ?
+Reference data are usually store in your repo.
+But you could also decide to transfer from one dedicated env to another.
 ```yaml
 - script: |
     sfdx dxb:data:transfer:export -f data/data-def.json -d data/dev -u <sourceEnv>